Trine Bramsen: Controversy

-Bramsen was the IT and telecommunications spokesperson for the Social Democrats, when she replied to a comment by the IT-Political Association of Denmark, in a debate about electronic elections wherein participants are identified with chips.
+Bramsen was the IT and telecommunications spokesperson for the Social Democrats, when she replied to a comment by the IT-Political Association of Denmark in a debate about electronic elections wherein participants are identified with chips.
 Bramsen argued in favour of the electronic elections, which she perceived as feasible, even though the Association with technical industry experience was in opposition.
 She wrote an article titled A call for IT nerds: Stop wearing tennis socks — and speak so that we can understand you!.
-The article was met by criticism for its condescending attitude.
+The article was met with criticism for its tone.
 As a result, she was reassigned to be a spokesperson on justice.

 In her new position, she argued for making The Onion Router illegal.

-In 2020, Bramsen exposed a secret agreement with the US, made during the tenures of Bill Clinton and Poul Nyrup Rasmussen and signed by subsequent Danish defense ministers, allowing American authorities to tap Danish phone cables.
-In 2021, MP Søren Espersen called for her resignation, for disrespecting the Chief of Defence, by calling him an "agency leader".
+In 2020 Bramsen exposed a secret agreement with the US, made during the tenures of Bill Clinton and Poul Nyrup Rasmussen and signed by subsequent Danish defense ministers, allowing American authorities to tap Danish phone cables.
+In 2021 MP Søren Espersen called for her resignation, for disrespecting the Chief of Defence, by calling her an ”agency leader”.

+In 2025, 3 years after she had left her post as Minister of Defence, the Auditor general criticised her, and subsequent defence ministers, for inadequate security at 18 military bases.